ms-iot/content/en-US/Samples/IotOnboarding.md

 1. Install a clean O/S to your IoT Device.
 If using IoT Dashboard, deselect the "Wi-Fi Network Connection" checkbox when preparing your SD Card.
 2. If your IoT Device needs an external Wi-Fi adapter, attach it now.
 3. Boot your IoT Device with the clean O/S install.
+4. For some versions of Windows 10 IoT builds it may be necessary to configure the firewall to allow Inbound AllJoyn Connections.
+**Note:** Refer to [Network Type and Firewall Configuration](#Network-Type-and-Firewall-Configuration) for additional information

+    1. Temporarily connect your Iot Device to a wired LAN connection shared with your development system.
+    2. Open a powershell connection with your IoT Device and login as an administrator
+    3. From the powershell command line type the following:
+	 Set-NetFirewallRule -Name 'AllJoyn-Router-In-UDP' -Profile any
+	 Set-NetFirewallRule -Name 'AllJoyn-Router-In-TCP' -Profile any
+    4. Disconnect your IoT Device from the wired LAN connection.

-4. For Windows 10 IoT builds 10.0.14393 or earlier, the IoT Onboarding sample must be replaced.
+5. For Windows 10 IoT builds 10.0.14393 or earlier, the IoT Onboarding sample must be replaced.
 **Note:** These steps are not required for newer Windows 10 IoT Builds.

-    1. Connect your Iot Device to a wired LAN connection shared with your development system.
+    1. Temporarily connect your Iot Device to a wired LAN connection shared with your development system.
     2. Copy or clone samples from [here](https://github.com/ms-iot/samples) to your development system.
     3. Build the IotOnboarding Solution (c:\samples\IotOnboarding\IotOnboarding.sln) for your Iot Device's platform (e.g. ARM, x86, x64).
     4. Deploy the IotOnboarding Solution to your IoT Device.